phoenixframework/phoenix_live_view/README.md

 We appreciate any contribution to LiveView.

-Please see the Phoenix [Code of Conduct](https://github.com/phoenixframework/phoenix/blob/master/CODE_OF_CONDUCT.md) and [Contributing](https://github.com/phoenixframework/phoenix/blob/master/CONTRIBUTING.md) guide.
+Please see the Phoenix [Code of Conduct](https://github.com/phoenixframework/phoenix/blob/master/CODE_OF_CONDUCT.md) and [Contributing](https://github.com/phoenixframework/phoenix/blob/master/CONTRIBUTING.md) guides.

 Running the tests: